fantin-mesny/blast-based-pairwise-genome-comparer/README.md

 - a genomes similarity graph (.png) showing the %id for each cds along the genome
 - a reciprocal best-matches list, based on chosen %id and minLrap thresholds
 - a "paralog" folder containing a list of numbered paralog families and a network weighted graph for each one (.png)

+If you wish to get functional data using COG, Pfam and GO annotation systems, uncomment the last lines of the script.
+You would then obtain:

 - rpsblast on Pfam database output
 - rpsblast on COG database output
 - a list of Pfam numbers per protein id for each organism